-- Demonstrate the ability to actively participate and have endurance required to complete academic, community, and fieldwork/experiential activities that typically includes 30 hours or more per week of learning activities and additional 20-30 hours per week preparation; - Demonstrate the ability to safely navigate the University, community, and fieldwork/ experiential environments; - Demonstrate the ability to complete moderately taxing physical tasks, including but not limited to prolonged sitting or standing, ambulating, stooping, kneeling, crouching, rotating, squatting, reaching, and lifting in order to complete therapeutic evaluations and interactions; - Demonstrate the ability to utilize proper body mechanics during class, lab, competency assessments, community, and fieldwork/experiential activities for personal and professional health, well-being and safety. - Demonstrate the ability to safely assist a client/peer to move from one surface or position and reposition clients/peers of various sizes and ages in a variety of contexts. - Demonstrate the ability to access patient/clients in a variety of settings that may include being able to climb stairs and negotiate uneven terrain without stumbling, or falling - Demonstrate the ability to assess and respond quickly to emergency situations to safely move clients by lifting, pushing, pulling, transferring and transporting;
+- Demonstrate the ability to actively participate and complete academic, community, and fieldwork/experiential activities; - Demonstrate the ability to safely navigate the University, community, and fieldwork/ experiential environments; - Demonstrate the ability to complete or instruct one in completing moderately taxing physical tasks, including but not limited to prolonged sitting or standing, ambulating, stooping, kneeling, crouching, rotating, squatting, reaching, and lifting in order to complete therapeutic evaluations and interactions; - Demonstrate the ability to utilize proper body mechanics during class, lab, competency assessments, community, and fieldwork/experiential activities for personal and professional health, well-being and safety. - Demonstrate the ability to safely assist a client/peer to move from one surface or position and reposition clients/peers of various sizes and ages in a variety of contexts. - Demonstrate the ability to access patient/clients in a variety of settings that may include being able to climb stairs and negotiate uneven terrain; - Demonstrate the ability to safely evaluate clients/peers and provide therapeutic intervention, including but not limited to responding to emergency situations that emerge as a result of changes in appearance, vital signs, verbal or nonverbal communication of distress; reading digital displays on equipment; feeling a pulse and bony landmarks; and identifying faint body

-- Demonstrate the ability to safely evaluate clients/peers and provide therapeutic intervention, including but not limited to responding to emergency situations that emerge as a result of changes in appearance, vital signs, verbal or nonverbal communication of distress; reading digital displays on equipment; feeling a pulse and bony landmarks; and identifying faint body sound and the blood pressure sounds using a stethoscope ability to detect odors and smoke; - Demonstrate the safe and effective use of tools and equipment; - Demonstrate the ability to participate in joint measurement, muscle testing, therapeutic exercise activities and qualify for CPR certification and demonstrate CPR competencies in laboratory simulations; - Demonstrate the ability to tolerate and safely manage occasional exposure to wet/humid internal environments; close proximity to mechanical objects or parts; exposure to fumes and/or airborne particles; exposure to blood-borne pathogens; exposure to unfavorable weather conditions, such as rain or snow; exposure to hot/cold materials or environments; and exposure to vibration on an infrequent or non-routine basis;
+- sound and the blood pressure sounds using a stethoscope ability to detect odors and smoke; - Demonstrate the safe and effective use of therapeutic tools and equipment; - Demonstrate the ability to participate in joint measurement, muscle testing, therapeutic exercise activities and qualify for CPR certification and effectively administer CPR; - Demonstrate the ability to tolerate and safely manage occasional exposure to wet/humid internal environments; close proximity to mechanical objects or parts; exposure to fumes and/or airborne particles; exposure to blood-borne pathogens; exposure to unfavorable weather conditions, such as rain or snow; exposure to hot/cold materials or environments; and exposure to vibration on an infrequent or non-routine basis;